 Choose between three layouts depending on your sizing needs—and if you still need more space, you can rent optional add-ons like a rooftop tent.
 If you’re having trouble planning your US road trip, VanCraft offers several suggested itineraries for different lengths of trips.

-Unlike many rental outfits, pets are allowed to come along with no additional fee.
+Unlike many campervan rental outfits, pets are allowed to come along with no additional fee.
 VanCraft also sells built-out Sprinters.

 Boho Camper Vans